bradmont/OpenMPD/README.md

 ### Current Status:
 - Most of the Milestone 1 features and heavy lifting are done.
 App is fully functional (minus a few bugs).
-- Some work remains on the User Interface side
+- **We are in closed beta.
+If you want to test, please contact me.**
-- **We are now in closed beta testing**
+- All that remains before open beta testing is to enable editing of Quick Messages

 #### Beta 1:
 If you are interested in helping test OpenMPD, please contact me.
 Twitter is probably the easiest way (@bradmont).
 If you use other organisations besides Power to Change and CCC, I would appreciate your help as well, as I can't test on other organisations' servers.